5 Tips for Visiting The Statue of Liberty and Ellis Island with Kids

 Our day trip to the Statue of Liberty and Ellis Island was so much FUN!
 We learned so much and I’m sure my big boy will remember this trip for a long, long time.
 He hasn’t stopped talking about it since we got back!

-Follow my tips, gather the kiddos and head out on your own NYC adventure this summer!
+Follow my tips, gather the kiddos and head out on your own NYC adventure to visit the Statue of Liberty and Ellis Island!
 Enjoy 🙂